-If you think you’ve been phished, the first thing you should do is log into your Facebook account and change your password.
-Switch it to something extremely hard to guess, preferably something completely unlike your previous one.
-If you’re able to change your password, you have regained control of your account.
+If you think you've been phished, you should first log into your Facebook account and change your password.
+Switch it to something tough to guess, preferably something entirely unlike your previous one.
+If you can change your password, you have regained control of your account.

-If you use the same password for any of your other accounts, be sure to change those immediately also.
+If you use the same password for any of your other accounts, change those immediately.

 Check Your Account for Changes

 You will want to check your Facebook account for any activity that you didn't make, such as:

 - Status updates

 - Comments on posts, pictures, and other content